Ujung Bocur surf break South Sumatra

 Tides

-If your on a short trip and plan to surf Way Jambu or Jimmy's Right make sure the prevailing tides will be favourable.
+If your plan is to surf Way Jambu or Jimmy's Right make sure the prevailing tides will be favourable.

 Tides on this coastline can be really funky.
 Some months there are virtually no daytime high tides for 2 weeks.
 At most breaks a tide of .0 to .3 mtrs is getting dangerously low.

-Extreme low tide Krui Left Sept 2023 Extreme low tides Krui Left ~ 2023
+Extreme low tide Krui Left Sept 2023 Extreme low tides at Krui Left 2024